PetraOleum/2016-Notes/Statistics 2a.markdown

 Fisher's exact test is useful when the assumptions that &Chi;2 has, specifically the size of the values in the cells, don't hold.

+###Tutorial 10

+logit models

+We have race and poltical views, and the numbers of people voting for/against Reagan.

+Is this a saturated model?
+I.e., are the residual degrees of freedom is the # of logits - the number of non-reduntant parameters.
+2 races times 7 levels of ideology = 14 logits. &alpha; gives us 1 level, &beta;R gives us 2 - 1, &beta;v = 6, &beta;RV = 6.
+These also add to 14, so it is a saturated model.

+What information does "step 1" in the model provide?
+It removes the interaction term, and tests H0 that BRVij = 0 for all ij, and H1 that at least one BRVij &ne; 0.
+It does not reject the null hypothesis&mdash;that there is no significant interaction.

+The deviance value of this new model is 4.96. p = 0.5488.
+The deviance can be used to assess model fit.

+Estimates of the parameters:

+* &alpha; = -2.1501
+* &beta;1R = 2.88
+* &beta;2R = 0
+* &beta;1V = -3.2511
+* &beta;2V = -2.2335
+* &beta;3V = -1.1737
+* &beta;4V = -0.6871
+* &beta;5V = -0.3423
+* &beta;6V = 0.1859
+* &beta;7V = 0

+SAS sets the last parameter to 0

+We need to do conditional odds ratios, not marginal odds ratios.
+Given a particular race, we calculate the odds ratio at each level.

+The race effect: Given any level of political view, the estimated odds of voting for regan for the white race is 17.934 times that of the non-whites (from SAS output directly).
+This is e^(2.88 - 0)

+Political view effects: given any race, the odds of voting for Regan are the highest when politcal view is at level 6, and the lowest is at political view 1.
+We can calcuate the odds ratio between any two levels.

+There are now six residual degrees of freedom, having removed the six non-redundant parameters of the interaction parameter.
+This is the degrees of freedom number after the deviance value given by SAS.

+Wald statistic is given by Z<sup>2</sup> because the standard normal distribution squared is the &Chi;<sup>2</sup> distribution with 1 df.

+For testing if the model provides a good fit, the null is that it is&mdash;use the p-value provided next to the deviance to attempt to reject.
+In this case we cannot reject, so it is a good fit.

 ##Footnotes